 Place the sheets of strawberries in the oven and dry them at 200 F for 3 hours.
 If your oven is hotter in some spots than others, turn the baking sheets around occasionally so that the strawberries dry evenly.

 You won't be completely sure if the strawberry pieces are fully dehydrated until they have cooled.
 Do you know how cookies crisp up after you take them out of the oven?
 Same deal with dried fruit.
 Remove the baking sheets from the oven.
 Let the strawberries cool at room temperature for 20 minutes.

-After the cooling off period, break one of the pieces of fruit in half.
+After the cooling-off period, break one of the pieces of fruit in half.
 There should be no visible moisture along the surface of the break.
 The texture should be somewhere between chewy and crisp.
+If needed, return to the oven for another half-hour and test again until sufficiently dehydrated.

 Even after the strawberries are correctly dehydrated, there may still be some residual moisture in the fruit that you can't feel.
 This shouldn't be enough to prevent the fruit from being safely preserved and mold-free, but you'll have a tastier, better product if you do what is called "conditioning" the dried fruit.